MCS Data Science Track

 - Coursera fees: $79 per each Coursera MOOC course that is applied toward the MCS-DS track (Each credit-bearing course of enrollment at the University of Illinois has two associated MOOC courses.)

-Note: If the required Coursera course has been completed before the official MCS-DS course started, students do not need to re-pay.
+Note: If a required Coursera course has been completed for a certificate before the official MCS-DS course started, students do not need to re-pay.

 More information on Coursera payments and Coursera financial aid can be found here.